Frequently Asked Questions

 How much do sessions cost?

-Treatment, be it individual or group sessions are free.
-The Healthy Mind Service is an IAPT service, a national programme funded by the NHS and provided in this area by Coventry and Warwickshire Partnership NHS Trust.
+NHS Talking Therapies is a national programme funded by the NHS and provided in this area by Coventry and Warwickshire Partnership NHS Trust.

 Where will I be seen?